kjccc1993/easy-deployment/README.md

 deploy launching from one environment to another

-- from (optional): source environment name, required
+- from (optional): source environment name, required if not use '--p'
 - to: target environment name
 - p: flag to make only commit and push